nn-prog/gimme_your_pr/README.md

 # gimme_your_pr
-send me all your PR and I'll merge them contriubute here.
+send me all your PR and I'll merge them, contriubute here.